 1/4 teaspoon of ground cumin seeds

-1 teaspoon of thyme leaves
+1 teaspoon of thyme leaves1 spring onion, finely sliced (optional)

-1 spring onion, finely sliced (optional)
+1 teaspoon of thyme leaves1 spring onion, finely sliced (optional)

 1 tablespoon of natural yoghurt (optional)